linksplatform/Examples.Doublets.CRUD/README.md

 var link = links.Create();

-// The link is updated to reference itself twice (as a source and a target): link = links.Update(link, link, link); // Arguments are: address, new source, new target
+// The link is updated to reference itself twice (as a source and a target): link = links.Update(link, link, link); // Arguments are: updated address, new source, new target

 // Read operations:
 Console.WriteLine($"The number of links in the data store is {links.Count()}.");